ETFs cash in by copying hedge fund stock picks, but some see risks

 The Guru fund’s biggest bets are on Netherlands-based NXP Semiconductors NV and Micron Technology Inc, two companies that have been popular with hedge managers.
 Top holdings in the Alternative Alpha ETF are Canada-based Valeant Pharmaceuticals International Inc and New York-based American International Group Inc.

-So far this year, the Guru fund, which traded at $25.25 on the NYSE Arca on Friday, is down about 2 percent, and the AlphaClone fund, which traded at $39.60 on the NYSE Arca, is up about 4 percent.
+So far this year, the Guru fund is down about 2 percent, and the AlphaClone fund is up about 4 percent.
 The Standard & Poor’s 500 stock index is down about 1 percent, and the HFRI Fund Weighted Composite Index, a broad hedge fund industry measure, has fallen about 0.5 percent.

 The ETF managers boast that their fees are much lower than those charged by hedge funds, which also often require certain minimum investments.